 - more milk for baby – with night breastfeeding, the baby encourages the mother’s body to produce more milk

-- a bigger sense of security
+- a greater sense of security

 - more susceptibility to communication

-The benefits of co-sleeping with the baby for nursing moms
+Benefits of co-sleeping for nursing moms

 - bigger milk supply